Murdaugh double murders: Fatal boat crash survivor alleges attempted cover-up in South Carolina

 In one instance, a Beaufort County Sheriff’s deputy said that at the scene, "I was trying to find out who was driving and I – they wouldn’t tell me."

-That’s despite contemporaneous police recordings in which Cook’s cousin, Anthony Cook, who was also on the boat, said Murdaugh was behind the wheel and told officers that he’d "killed" Beach.
+That’s despite contemporaneous police recordings in which Cook’s cousin, Anthony Cook, who was also on the boat, said Murdaugh was behind the wheel.

 Testimony from another document reveals that Officer Brock had a potential conflict of interest with the Murdaugh family.